 Leveraging Collective Intelligence

-For complex problems, better solutions can be found by leveraging the diverse perspectives and experiences of multiple developers.
-Synergy effects occur where one team member discovers problems that another missed or suggests more efficient approaches.
+For complex problems, better solutions can be found by drawing on the diverse perspectives and experiences of multiple developers.
+One team member may spot an issue another missed or suggest a more efficient approach.

 Sharing Code Ownership